 Manhattanville Campus Expansion

 Columbia University is currently in the process of expanding to include a Manhattanville campus just north of Columbia’s historic Morningside Heights campus.
 The Manhattanville campus will consist primarily of the four large blocks from 129th to 133rd Streets between Broadway and Twelfth Avenue (see map), including the north side of 125th Street, as well as three properties on the east side of Broadway from 131st to 134th Streets.
-Further information related to the Manhattanville campus can be found here.
+Further information related to the Manhattanville campus can be found on the Manhattanvile website.

 Community Benefits and Amenities